Best baked salmon recipe with a dry rub that will knock your socks off!! Fork tender flaky fillet baked in your oven. A healthy tasty dinner.

 Cover baking sheet with non stick foil.
 Lay fillet on top.
 Bake for 10 minutes baking time.
 Then switch to broil hi for 2 minutes cooking time to crisp the top just a bit.

 Looking for a few more easy recipes.
+Of course you are.
+If you have been following me for any length of time you know that simple is the name of the game if you’re a busy family like we are.
 Here are a few other baked mouthwatering recipes using meat we love:

 - You have to try our oven baked brisket some night too!